chinapedia/wikipedia.abstract.en/Page/Nylon.md

 Production of nylon fabric

-NMA.0028271,_Fashion_Photo_by_Erik_Liljeroth_1954.jpg, Sweden, in 1954]] After nylon's nationwide release in 1940, production was increased.
+, Sweden, in 1954]] After nylon's nationwide release in 1940, production was increased.
 1300 tons of the fabric were produced during 1940.[49]
 During their first year on the market, 64 million pairs of nylon stockings were sold.[50]
 In 1941, a second plant was opened in Martinsville, Virginia due to the success of the fabric.[51]

-Particolare_di_calza_di_nylon.jpg

-Nylon_fibre_SEM.tif]]
+]]

 While nylon was marketed as the durable and indestructible material of the people, it was sold at almost twice the price of silk stockings ($4.27 per pound of nylon versus $2.79 per pound of silk).[52]
 Sales of nylon stockings were strong in part due to changes in women's fashion.
 As Lauren Olds explains: "by 1939 [hemlines] had inched back up to the knee, closing the decade just as it started off".
 The shorter skirts were accompanied by a demand for stockings that offered fuller coverage without the use of garters to hold them up.[53]